Freelancing is growing in popularity because of the amount of freedom it offers.

 There are many tax deductions for freelancers, contractors, and other self-employed people who work for themselves.

-Deductions are a great way to reduce your taxes and minimize cost and increase profit.
+Deductions are a great way to reduce your taxes, minimize cost, and increase profit.
 Track your business expenses.

-According to FreshBooks, these are itemized tax deduction:
+According to FreshBooks, these are itemized tax deductions:

 - Home Office – if you work from home, the percentage of your mortgage and property taxes or rent can be tax-deductible.